OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 ## Welcome

 Well done!
-You've deployed your first application with Octopus Deploy!
+You deployed your first application with Octopus Deploy!

 This overview provides some additional context and information about Octopus Deploy.
 It also points you in the right direction to learn more.